The Man Who Caused History

 So Princip brought about a series of events which caused the Cold War.
 Or perhaps the Archduke’s driver should be the one whom we say brought about these events.
 Or perhaps the man who owned the food shop that Princip stopped at, for if he were not there perhaps Princip would gone to a different place that wasn’t on the motorcade’s route.

 Some would counterargue that the Austro-Hungarian empire was already ripe for conflict, and if not Princip, then someone else would set it off.
 But if it was set off in the middle east as a result of Ottoman aggression (there was unrest in the region ever since the Young Turk Revolution).
 Maybe the alignment would have been different.
 Russia would not feel compelled to defend the Slavic peoples, and maybe Russia uses this hypothetical war to seek a warm-water port, and with the manpower of Russia weighing on the other side of the scale, the outcome could be drastically different.
 The specific details of these events can matter a lot

 We like to think that systems like human society have some predictable order.
 We like to think that this order is affected by world leaders and important people.
 We like to think that things happen for compelling reasons.
 But when a world war breaks out on account of the chauffeurs wrong turn, I realize that human society is so vastly complex and intricate that some events are just so ‘out there’ to be foreseen.

-Forget Great Man History or Trends and Forces History, I propose Random History.
-Most events follow trends and forces or are influenced by great men; these may be somewhat predictable.
-But the events that really make a change, like 9/11, are completely random and unforeseen, even by scholars.
+Historical trends and forces are powerful and determine the ‘steady’ events, like the US economy growing a few percentage points per year.
+However The most interesting events that really make a change, like the housing crisis or 9/11, are completely random and unforeseen, even by scholars.
 That course of history wasn’t determined by simple rules ore logical reasons.
 It’s just Lady Fortuna spinning her wheel.

 - Part 2